-One-third of physician assistants work in primary careFebruary 1st, 2013 in Health /
+One-third of physician assistants work in primary careFebruary 1, 2013 in Medicine & Health / Health

 (HealthDay)—Roughly one-third of physician assistants (PAs) choose to work in primary care, according to a study published in the January/February issue of the Annals of Family Medicine.